ChrisDeFreitas/autoMenu.js/README.md

 Procedure
 ---
-Note, this procedure is for the Seven News project (and Connexions.org).
-Others will have to create an HTML template and a customized autoMenu.js.
+Note, this procedure is for the Seven News Project (and Connexions.org).
+Others will have to create an HTML template and a custom autoMenu.js.

 1. Insert into HEAD section of HTML document:
 `